vruusmann/blog/_posts/2021-02-27-sklearn_tf_tfidf_xgboost_pipeline.md

 It is possible to reduce complexity in the contact area by explicitly converting the document-term matrix from sparse to dense representation.

-The `CountVectorizer` transformation class does not provide any controls (eg. a "sparse" constructor parameter) for that.
+The `CountVectorizer` transformer does not provide any controls (eg. a "sparse" constructor parameter) for that.
-A good workaround is to use the `mlxtend.preprocessing.DenseTransformer` pseudo-transformer class from the [`mlxtend`](https://github.com/rasbt/mlxtend) package:
+A good workaround is to use the `mlxtend.preprocessing.DenseTransformer` pseudo-transformer from the [`mlxtend`](https://github.com/rasbt/mlxtend) package:

 ``` python
 from mlxtend.preprocessing import DenseTransformer